bindestriche/youtubesubsearcher/README.md

 ## Step1 Build a collection of youtube subtitles

-the search scripts expects a collection of srt clean subtitles.
+the search scripts expect a collection of srt clean subtitles. you can use *collect_subs.py* for this.

-## download the subtitles
+`python collect_subs.py {URL}`
+the URL can be anything that youtube-dl can get subtitles from. e.g. youtube channel,youtube-playlist, or just a single video. the default option right now is to download all subtitles, consider changing them to you need eg `'--write-auto-sub', '--sub-lang', 'en', `

 ### manually
+#### external services
 [downsub.com](https://downsub.com/) gives you clean srt subtitles from youtube videos right away.

 ### youtube-dl